Condition

 Start the pilotChoose one state workflow that can prove value in 4-8 weeks: queen risk, weak colonies, feeding, varroa follow-up, splitting, production readiness or another state language the team already argues about.

-BuzzTech starts narrow: varroa follow-up, offline field records, hive tags, ApiDash dashboards, ApiDrums inventory, ApiBlends planning, ApiPos retail stocktaking, RMP evidence, sensor exceptions or a weekly management report.
+BuzzTech starts narrow: varroa follow-up, VSH / Harbo scoring, offline field records, hive tags, ApiDash dashboards, ApiDrums inventory, ApiBlends planning, ApiPos retail stocktaking, RMP evidence, sensor exceptions or a weekly management report.
 Prove value, then connect the pieces into a durable operating system.

-Privacy positionWe do not publish operator data, customer details, locations, screenshots or case examples without permission.
+Privacy standardWe do not publish operator data, customer details, locations, screenshots or case examples without permission.